Pajasali hall, max. 52

 The rent of the Pajasali hall includes the adjacent Tynnyrintekijä meeting room max 12.
 The lobby area between the conference rooms can be used for serving coffee or as a group work area, for example.
 There are also coat racks, toilet facilities and a small kitchen for making coffee on the premises.

 The kitchen is equipped with a refrigerator, freezer, microwave oven, coffee maker, electric water heater, dishwasher and a coffee set.
-Coffee for your meeting can easily be made on the spot, and the Suomenlinna Brewery Restaurant, located only a short walk away in the Jetty Barracks, is an ideal place for lunch.
+Coffee for your meeting can easily be made on the spot.
+Bastion Bistro and Suomenlinna Brewery Restaurant are ideal places for lunch and located only a short walk away.

 The Pajasali conference room is located in the cellar of the west wing of the Crownwork Ehrensvärd.
 The building was constructed in 1786.
 Over the years, it has served as a smithy, bakery, barrel and window workshop, and a warehouse, to mention just a few of its functions.
 Renovation of the building began in 1992 from the ground floor.